Harvey Sweetman: Service with No. 486 Squadron

 In March, Sweetman, promoted to flight lieutenant, joined the newly formed No. 486 (NZ) Squadron as one of its flight leaders.
 The flying personnel were mainly New Zealanders but with British administrative staff and ground crew.
 It operated Hawker Hurricanes from Kirton-in-Lindsey in a night-fighting capacity.
 After a period of training, the first operational flight was undertaken by Sweetman and Pilot Officer Arthur Umbers on 27 April.
 On the night of 23 July, Sweetman scored the squadron's first aerial victory of the war, a Dornier Do 217 medium bomber.
 This was recorded as shared with another pilot; although Sweetman was adamant that no other aircraft was involved, the surviving crew of the bomber were certain a Spitfire had shot them down.

 Despite Sweetman's success, the squadron's night-fighting operations were mostly uneventful and after a number of weeks it was switched to day-fighters, converting to the Hawker Typhoon.
 From October, and now operating from West Malling and then Tangmere, it was regularly flying missions intercepting incoming Luftwaffe Rhubarb missions.
-On one such sortie, on 19 December, he damaged a Focke Wulf 190 fighter but it disappeared in cloud some 50 mi off Bognor.
+On one such sortie, on 19 December, he damaged a Focke-Wulf Fw 190 fighter but it disappeared in cloud some 50 mi off Bognor.
 He damaged another Fw 190 off Shoreham on 8 February 1943, when he and his wingman were directed by radar to a flight of four Fw 190s in the area.

 Flying near Étretat on 9 April, Sweetman damaged a Fw 190 and shared in the probable destruction of another.
 At the end of the month he had to crash land his Typhoon near Selsey village on returning from a mission escorting fighter bombers to Le Havre.
 The engine of his aircraft had intermittently cut out on the return flight.
 The following month, he was awarded the Distinguished Flying Cross (DFC).
 It was the second DFC to be awarded to a pilot of the squadron; the first had been made just a week earlier.
 In July Sweetman, having flown operationally for nearly two years, left the squadron for an instructor's post at RAF Charmy Down before taking up production testing for the Hawker Aircraft Company.
 His role, based at Langley in Berkshire, involved test flying aircraft from the factory line.

 Sweetman returned to No. 486 Squadron for a second tour to command 'A' Flight in February 1944.
 By this time the unit had converted to the Hawker Tempest Mk V and from the middle of 1944 Sweetman and No. 486 Squadron became heavily involved in Operation Diver, the campaign to protect London and southeast England from the V1 flying bomb offensive.
 Sweetman was one of the more successful of the squadron's pilots, responsible for destroying several V1s.